elysium-station/usbx/docs/intro/stablecoin.md

 pegged fiat currencies (e.g. USD), and generally works well, with both suppliers and demanders satisfying their trading positions well.
 Blackfury will have a good variety of configurable system-level parameters and will also have a range of built-in adaptive monetary policies that are robust enough to deal with common bad cases.
-Blackfury will be iteratively upgraded to incorporate more and better auto-adjustment strategies as the USM becomes more widely used.
+Blackfury will be iteratively upgraded to incorporate more and better auto-adjustment strategies as the USBX becomes more widely used.

 However, just as almost all software systems cannot respond to extreme situations in a very timely manner and always make the very right changes, we cannot fully trust that established parameter auto-adjustment strategies will always